Øye - Tyinkrysset

 Guest and guide outside Øye Stave Church in Vang

 The King's Road over Filefjell was opened in 1793.
-At Tyin Filefjell you live in the middle of the countryside with easy access to several of the finest sections of the road.
+At Tyin Filefjell, you are ideally located with easy access to several of the finest sections of the road.

-The historic road between Øye and Tyinkrysset starts at the end of Vangsmjøsa by Øye Stave Church.
-The path consists mainly of grass and gravel, and takes you from the forested hinterland to the open mountain landscape of the Filefjell plateau.
+The historical road between Øye and Tyinkrysset starts at the end of Vangsmjøsa by Øye Stave Church.
+The path mainly consists of grass and gravel, taking you from forested inland to the open mountain landscape on the Filefjell plateau.

-If you stay with us and book one of our Kongeveg packages, transportation to the starting point of the tour is included.
+If you stay with us and book one of our King's Road packages, transport to the starting point of the trip is included.

 Season